This user agreement will be effective for all users from 1 November 2023.

 Notwithstanding the provisions of the prior paragraph, if you are a seller using the PayPal services to accept payments for goods and services, you hereby grant PayPal a worldwide, non-exclusive, transferable, sublicensable (through multiple tiers), and royalty-free, fully paid-up, right to use and display publicly, during the term of this user agreement, your trademark(s) (including but not limited to registered and unregistered trademarks, trade names, service marks, logos, domain names and other designations owned, licensed to or used by you) for the purpose of (1) identifying you as a merchant that accepts a PayPal service as a payment form, and (2) any other use to which you specifically consent.

 You may not transfer or assign any rights or obligations you have under this user agreement without PayPal's prior written consent.
-PayPal may transfer or assign this user agreement or any right or obligation under this user agreement at any time.
+PayPal may (with notice) transfer or assign this user agreement or any right or obligation under this user agreement at any time.

 Governing law and Jurisdiction